lowRISC/opentitan/hw/ip/flash_ctrl/doc/_index.md

 When an erase / program is issued to the flash, the entries are evicted to ensure new words are fetched.

 When a page erase / program is issued to a flash bank, only entries that fall into that address range are evicted.
-When a bank erase is issued, then all entires are evicted.
+When a bank erase is issued, then all entries are evicted.

 The flash buffer is only enabled after {{< regref "INIT" >}} is invoked.
 When an RMA entry sequence is received, the flash buffers are disabled.